 Cast from Hit Points: What Moirin does if she uses her powers for something other than their original purpose.

 Celibate Hero: Joscelin is a Warrior Monk, raised from age ten to be the "perfect companion."
 Part of their final vows is indeed a vow of celibacy.
-Breaks his vow later in the books, is outcast, but still gets his respect.
+He broke his vow later in the books, was outcast, but got his respect even so.